Cxlopez/frontend-test/README.md

 - Users should be able to view/scroll their contact list
 - Users should be able to add new contacts
-- If a user clicks on a contact, they should be routed to the specific contact’s page.
+- If a user clicks on a contact, they should be routed to the specific contact’s page(i.e. /contacts/1).
 - Users should be able to view said contacts details and perform edits to the information
 - Users should be able to remove contacts from their list

 ## Evaluation Criteria

 - Good use of React / Next.js
+- Good use of the `getStaticProps` and `getStaticPaths` functions in Next.js
 - Proper implantation of CRUD functionality
 - Code readability and organization